doriwilson/recce-super-demo/WORKSHOP_INSTRUCTIONS.md

 **Recce server won't start:**
 - Check that port 8000 is available
 - Try: `recce server --port 8001`

+**Value diffs show no differences:**
+- Ensure you've run `dbt build` on both main and the PR branch
+- The database must contain the actual data for Recce to compare

 ## For Instructors